Gaggia Classic Pro Review. Still The Best in 2022?

 While the 2015 version had push button switches, the 2018/19 pro model has the rocker switches that we’re used to seeing on the classic.

 The power button is a spring loaded rocker switch which actuates a relay.
-The steam and coffee switches are the same traditional rocker switches you’ll be familiar with if you have used among the older models.
+The steam and coffee switches are the same traditional rocker switches you’ll be familiar with if you have used one of the older models.

 Auto off